 Wat Benchamabophit – Marble Temple

 Wat Benchamabophit, also known as the Marble Temple, is a striking fusion of traditional Thai and European architectural styles.
 This exquisite temple crafted entirely out of Italian white marble, showcases meticulous craftsmanship and intricate detailing.
-This temple isn’t well known (yet) compared to the above temples in Bangkok, although it’s becoming more popular thanks to Instagram.
-So currently it’s still possible to enjoy the temple’s serene atmosphere.
+This temple isn’t well known (yet) compared to the temples mentioned above in Bangkok, although it’s becoming more popular thanks to Instagram.
+It’s still possible to enjoy the temple’s serene atmosphere.

 Upon entering the temple complex, visitors are greeted by a tranquil courtyard adorned with manicured gardens and serene reflecting pools.
 The main hall, features ornate gables, intricate carvings, and a picturesque golden Buddha image.
 Inside the temple, you will find a magnificent bronze Buddha image, known as Phra Buddha Chinnarat, which is highly revered by the Thai people.